hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s.save('spectrum')

-If instead you want to save in the :ref:`ripple-format` write instead:
+If instead you want to save in the :ref:`ripple format <ripple-format>` write
+instead:

 .. code-block:: python